This healthy Dark Chocolate Hummus is made in about 5 minutes. Eat it on toast, with fruit, graham crackers, or pretzels, or by the spoonful.

-This vegan Dark Chocolate Hummus is probably one of the healthiest, yet indulgent tasting desserts that I have made.
+This vegan Dark Chocolate Hummus recipe is probably one of the healthiest, yet indulgent-tasting desserts that I have made.
 Eat it as a snack with graham crackers or strawberries and bananas.

 - Cacao powder: Adds the dark chocolate flavor.
-You could also use cocoa powder.
+You could also use unsweetened cocoa powder.

 - Maple syrup: For sweetness and maple flavor.
-You could also use agave syrup, date paste or your favorite sweetener.
+You could also use agave syrup, date paste, or your sweetener of choice.

 - Vanilla extract: Enhances the other flavors.